 The government-wide statement of activities distinguishes functions/programs of the School supported primarily by Per Pupil Revenue or other revenues passed through from the authorizer (Montezuma County School District RE-1).
-The governmental activities of the School include instructional, supporting services, and interest on long-term debt.
+The governmental activities of the School include instruction and supporting services.